-Wesley Manor, Inc. d/b/a Westminster Woods on Julington Creek (CON application #10525) (also referred to as WWJC), a Florida not-for-profit, continuing care retirement community (CCRC), proposes to add five sheltered nursing home beds to the existing 60-bed SNF with a current bed complement of 57 community nursing home beds and three sheltered nursing home beds.
+Wesley Manor, Inc. d/b/a Westminster Woods on Julington Creek (CON application #10586) (also referred to as the applicant or WWJC), a Florida not-for-profit, continuing care retirement community (CCRC), proposes to add seven sheltered nursing home beds to the existing 60-bed skilled nursing facility (SNF) with a current bed complement of 52 community nursing home beds and eight sheltered nursing home beds.
+The applicant indicates this project seeks to replace the seven community beds that are to be transferred to Westminster Pines, Inc. d/b/a Westminster St. Augustine via CON Exemption #190005.
+Since Westminster St. Augustine will add the seven community beds by converting sheltered beds at its SNF, the overall District 4-3 sheltered and community bed count will not increase.

-WWJC is one of 10 continuing care retirement communities (CCRCs) operated by Westminster Retirement Communities, Inc. Facilities include:
+WWJC is one of 10 CCRCs operated by Westminster Retirement Communities, Inc. Facilities include:

-- Westminster Towers (Orlando
+- Westminster Towers

 - Westminster Oaks

-- Westminster Shores
+- Westminster St. Augustine

 - Westminster Winter Park

 - Westminster Suncoast

 - Westminster Palms

+- Westminster Pointe Pleasant

-- Westminster Manor
+- Westminster Manor of Bradenton

-- Westminster Towers (Bradenton)
+- Westminster Baldwin Park

-- Westminster Pines
+- Westminster Woods on Julington Creek

-The applicant's sister facility, Westminster Pines, Inc. d/b/a Westminster St. Augustine, was recently approved to transfer five community beds from WWJC through Exemption #180016.
-WWJC is seeking to keep a 60-bed inventory after the implementation of Exemption #180016 through the proposed addition with a bed complement of 52 community nursing home beds and eight sheltered nursing home beds.
+As previously stated, the applicant's sister facility, Westminster Pines, Inc. d/b/a Westminster St. Augustine, was recently approved to transfer seven community beds from WWJC through Exemption #190005.
+WWJC is seeking to keep a 60-bed inventory after the implementation of Exemption #190005 through the proposed addition with a bed complement of 45 community nursing home beds and 15 sheltered nursing home beds.

 WWJC received its certificate of authority (COA) from the Department of Financial Services to operate a CCRC in Florida, regulated under Chapter 651, Florida Statutes, with a COA issuance date of April 4, 1991.
-The applicant includes its COA in Exhibit 1-1.
-The CCRC presently consists of 284 independent living units, 80 licensed assisted living facility (ALF) beds, three sheltered beds and 57 community nursing home beds.
-The facility is well within the one sheltered nursing home bed per four residential unit ratio in statute with the proposed five-bed addition.
+The applicant includes its COA in Exhibit 1-1 of CON application #10586.
+The CCRC presently consists of 284 independent living units, an 80-bed licensed assisted living facility (ALF), eight sheltered beds and 52 community nursing home beds.
+The facility is well within the one sheltered nursing home bed per four residential unit ratio in statute with the proposed seven-bed addition.